 Read more about CBT.

-It can also teach family members ways to avoid ‘reinforcing’ the person’s abnormal behaviour.
-For example, recognising when the person is playing the 'sick role' and avoiding showing them concern or offering support.
+It can also teach family members ways to avoid reinforcing the person's abnormal behaviour.
+For example, this could involve recognising when the person is playing the "sick role" and avoiding showing them concern or offering support.